Perkasie Tunnel

-The Perkasie Tunnel is a train tunnel located behind the Post Office in Perkasie, Pennsylvania on 7th Street, on a line owned by SEPTA and operated by the East Penn Railroad.
-The tunnel itself is located near 8th Street and Ridge Road.
+The Perkasie Tunnel, also known as the Landis Ridge Tunnel, is a train tunnel in Bucks County, Pennsylvania on a line owned by SEPTA and operated by the East Penn Railroad.
+The southern portal of the tunnel is in Perkasie just southeast of the intersection of Ridge Road, Ridge Avenue and Tunnel Road, while the northern portal is near the southwest end of Pennridge Airport in East Rockhill Township.
 Northbound passenger trains going through the tunnel traveled to Union Station in Bethlehem and points beyond.
 Many southbound passenger trains were destined for Reading Terminal in Philadelphia.
 The Perkasie station on 8th Street was formerly equipped with a water tower, of which not a trace remains.

 Physical features

 The tunnel is curved and the entrances are constructed in such a way that light entering the tunnel at the 8th Street entrance is visible from the opposite end of the tunnel near Ridge Road; this is apparently not the case in the opposite direction.
 The edges of the tunnel are jagged, allowing beautiful ice structures to form when water dripping from the top and sides freezes in winter.

 The tunnel is lined with stone masonry at both entrances.
 The walls in the interior of the tunnel are unfinished, blasted stone.
 The tunnel bore remains cool enough in summer that track workers or trespassers require a light jacket or sweatshirt.
 Signage on the Perkasie Tunnel consists of graffiti and the occasional "No Trespassing" sign.
-Whispers inside the tunnel are said to carry to each end slowly and eerily.
 Cell phone service is unavailable inside the tunnel.